-On 31 December 2020, International Financial Reporting Standards (IFRS) as adopted by the European Union at that date was brought into UK law and became UK-adopted International Accounting Standards, with future changes being subject to endorsement by the UK Endorsement Board and with the requirements of the Companies Act 2006 as applicable to companies reporting under those standards.
-The Company transitioned to UK-adopted International Accounting Standards in its Financial Statements with effect from 1 December 2021.
-There was no impact or changes in accounting policies from the transition.
+On 31 December 2020, International Financial Reporting Standards (IFRS) as adopted by the European Union at that date was brought into UK law and became UK-adopted International Accounting Standards (IAS), with future changes being subject to endorsement by the UK Endorsement Board and with the requirements of the Companies Act 2006 as applicable to companies reporting under those standards.

-The Financial Statements have been prepared under the historic cost convention modified by the revaluation of certain financial assets and financial liabilities held at fair value through profit or loss and in accordance with UKadopted International Accounting Standards (IASs).
+The Financial Statements have been prepared under the historic cost convention modified by the revaluation of certain financial assets and financial liabilities held at fair value through profit or loss and in accordance with UK-adopted IAS.
 All of the Company's operations are of a continuing nature.

-Insofar as the Statement of Recommended Practice (SORP) for investment trust companies and venture capital trusts issued by the Association of Investment Companies (AIC) in October 2019 and updated in July 2022 is compatible with UK-adopted International Accounting Standards, the Financial Statements have been prepared in accordance with the guidance set out in the SORP.
+Insofar as the Statement of Recommended Practice (SORP) for investment trust companies and venture capital trusts issued by the Association of Investment Companies (AIC) in October 2019 and updated in July 2022 is compatible with UK-adopted IAS, the Financial Statements have been prepared in accordance with the guidance set out in the SORP.

-Substantially all of the assets of the Company consist of securities that are readily realisable and, accordingly, the Directors believe that the Company has adequate resources to continue in operational existence for the period for the foreseeable future, for the period to 9 February 2024, being a period of at least twelve months from the date of approval of the Financial Statements and therefore consider the going concern assumption to be appropriate.
-The Directors have considered any potential impact of the COVID-19 pandemic, its potential longer-term effects on the global economy and the mitigation measures which key service providers, including the Manager, have in place to maintain operational resilience on the going concern of the Company.
-The Directors have reviewed the income and expense projections and the liquidity of the investment portfolio in making their
+Substantially all of the assets of the Company consist of securities that are readily realisable and, accordingly, the Directors are satisfied that the Company has adequate resources to continue in operational existence for the foreseeable future for the period to 2 February 2025, being a period of at least twelve months from the date of approval of the Financial Statements and therefore consider the going concern assumption to be appropriate.
+The Directors have reviewed the income and expense projections and the liquidity of the investment portfolio in making their assessment.